gilch/hissp/README.md

 has that symbol.
 If it does it is called at compile time as a macro.

 Qualified symbols can also be macros if looked up directly from their module's `!`.
-E.g. `(hissp.basic/!.define FOO 0xf00)`
+E.g. `(hissp.basic..!.define FOO 0xf00)`

-The `hissp.basic/!.defmacro` macro defines a function in the module's bang space, creating `!` if it doesn't exist yet.
+The `hissp.basic..!.defmacro` macro defines a function in the module's bang space, creating `!` if it doesn't exist yet.
 But the compiler doesn't care how it gets there.
 Bang functions are macros regardless.
 This means "importing" a macro is as simple